subinviswanathan/drdt-test/README.md

 # DRDT

 ## Purpose

+The main goal of the DRDT project is "to develop a performance-oriented website that’s fast, stable, scalable and low-maintenance".
+Here are the details of those four attributes:

+**Fast** - Website needs to be fast both in the frontend and in the backend.
+Things should be as fast as possible for ALL the stakeholders (visitors, product owners, QA, dev, etc).

+**Stable** - What's working should keep working, not break by accident.

+**Scalable** - Project must be able to scale vertically (adding new features to existing sites) and horizontally (applying a subset of the existing features to new sites) with minimal effort.

+**Low-maintenance** - Control of the product should be in hands of its owners.
+Developers' role is to enable POs to achieve their goals, not to block them.
+Reduce dev involvement over time.

+Incidentally, the resulting website should match www.constructionprotips.com in terms of look and feel, and functionality.

+---

 This repository provides a local WordPress development environment and a CI/CD workflow with the following features:
 * Automatic deployments to [Pantheon](https://pantheon.io) (with one environment per Pull Request using Multidev)
 * Local development environment with [Lando](https://docs.devwithlando.io/)